What is Survival? – The ultimate guide to surviving in the wilderness and city (+equipment recommendation)

 Weapons can serve for self-defense, which may be particularly useful when you are fighting for your survival in an area where hostile humans are present.

-First and foremost, however, you must ensure that you have enough energy to fight or pursue an animal.
+Foremost, however, you must ensure that you have enough energy to fight or pursue an animal.
 Hunting can demand a lot from you, and if you are not experienced at it, you will not catch a larger animal.

 So, you need to make sure that you have taken in enough food to keep your energy level high enough for hunting.